alexeichhorn/typegpt/README.md

 ### Example 3

 By default, the library always expects only one line response per element.
-You can overwrite this by setting `multiline=True` in `LLMOutput`:
+You can override this by setting `multiline=True` in `LLMOutput`:
 ```python
 class Output(BaseLLMResponse):
     description: str  = LLMOutput(instruction="A description for the recipe.", multiline=True)